 You can visit local museums, historical spots, nature parks, public art displays, art galleries, gardens, and more.
 Some cities offer admission discounts to local residents.

 If you live in a popular city, you can save money at popular attractions with a tourism pass.
 CityPASS and Go City offers travel passes to save on admission to popular attractions.
 I’ve used these travel passes in multiple cities and find them to be a good value.

 4. Boardgame night

 If board games make you think of long and boring games of Monopoly — think again!
 There are so many great board games available today that are perfect for couples, friends and families.
-This is a fun indoor staycation idea.
+This is a fun indoor staycation idea at home during the pandemic.

 Not interested in board games?
 No problem!
 Pick a game that you enjoy, such as cards or video games.